Inductor Charging and Discharging in RL Circuit Analysis Equations

 Inductor discharging Phase in RL circuit:

 Suppose the above inductor is charged (has stored energy in the magnetic field around it) and has been disconnected from the voltage source.
 Now connected to the resistive load i.e. the switch is moved to position 2 at the time t=0.
 The energy stored will be discharged to a resistive load and will be dissipated in the resistor.
 The current will continue to flow in the same direction and will gradually decrease to zero as well as the voltage across the inductor.
-But if the inductor is disconnected and not connected to any load, so current will stop abruptly because of no closed path.
-According to the equations above, it will cause a huge voltage across the inductor and you will observe it in the form of a spark at switch terminals.
+But if the inductor is disconnected and not connected to any load, the current will stop abruptly because of no closed path.
+According to the equations above, it will cause a huge voltage across the inductor and you will observe it as a spark at switch terminals.
 The same phenomenon is used for car engine ignition.

 RL series circuit during the decay phase